 In a weighted category, extra credit items are averaged together with the other items before the category average is weighted.

-Example scenario: In an Assignments category worth 40% of the course grade, there are 3 regular assignments and 1 extra credit assignment, each worth 10 points.
+Example scenario: In an Assignments category worth 40% of the course grade, there are three regular assignments and one extra credit assignment, each worth 10 points.

 The points for all four items are added together (e.g., 40 points), then divided by the total points possible (30).
-If a student receives perfect scores on every assignment, their category average is 133.33%.
+If a student receives perfect scores on every assignment, his or her category average would be 133.33%.